Bealby/grandpas-pocket-watch-shop/README.md

 - [Python](https://www.python.org/) - A programming language that lets you work quickly and integrate systems more effectively.
 - [JavaScript](https://www.javascript.com/) - Used in collaboration with
-   Bootstrap to collapse Navigation Bar for small devices and Google Maps.
+   Bootstrap to collapse Navigation Bar for small devices, Google Maps, Date Picker and Stripe.
-   Also used for EmailJS.

 ### Language Validators